OpenShot/openshot-qt/doc/preferences.rst

 changes are applied.

 NOTE: Some features such as `Animated Titles` and `external SVG editing` require setting the paths for **Blender** and **Inkscape** under the General tab.
-And if you notice audio playback issues, such as audio drift, you many need to adjust the audio settings under the Preview tab.
+And if you notice audio playback issues, such as audio drift, you may need to adjust the audio settings under the Preview tab.

 .. _preferences_general_ref: